jgbreault/ByeByeBirdy/README.md

-# ByeByeBirdy
-Predicting the aftermath of flight impacts with animals.
+Predicting the Probability of Catastrophe for Flight Impacts with Animals.

-Open ByeByeBirdy.ipynb for more.
+Open ByeByeBirdy.ipynb for more information.